I Wanna Get Better: Critical reception

 "I Wanna Get Better" received critical acclaim, with some reviewers labeling it as one of the best songs of 2014.
 Michael Tedder of Spin lauded the song, writing that it is "an example of an artist so succinctly summing up their entire raison d’etre in one song that the accompanying album becomes superfluous".
 Tim Sendra of AllMusic called "I Wanna Get Better" a "flat-out excellent pop song", while Josh Terry of Consequence of Sound felt it was one of the album's best tracks due to its "abounding optimism, complete with a monster, scream-it-at-the-top-of-your-lungs chorus".
 A staff member for Sputnikmusic described the track as "upbeat, anthemic, sweeping, and memorable".
 Both Jon Dolan of Rolling Stone and Mat Smith of Clash named "I Wanna Get Better" the highlight track from the album.
 A more mixed opinion came from Mack Hayden of Under the Radar; he praised "I Wanna Get Better" and fellow Strange Desire track "Rollercoaster" as "great pop rock singles", but commented that "if you can listen to them more than three times without looking for something better, you're a more generous listener than me".

-Trivia

-The music video features the actress Retta, who is best known for her roles in NBC's Parks and Recreation and the NBC series Good Girls.

-The song was used in Mike Birbiglia's comedy special 'The New One', and also during an NFL game telecast to introduce the halftime break.

-Pop singer Tinashe covered the song on the 2015 compilation Terrible Thrills, Vol. 2 released by Bleachers and RCA Records.
-The project consisted of every song from Strange Desire, each performed by a different female artist.